danisola/restify/README.md

 * Latest stable  JDK 7
 * Latest stable Apache Maven

-Just download the code and do `mvn clean install`.
+Just download the code and do `mvn clean package`.
 You will find the jar file inside `target/`.